ArcelorMittal reports results for the first quarter 2016

 sold to third parties at market price; ii) “Market-priced tonnes”: internal

 sales of mined product to ArcelorMittal facilities and reported at prevailing

-market prices; iii) “Cost-plus tonnes” - internal sales of mined product to ArcelorMittal
+market prices; iii) “Cost-plus tonnes” - internal sales of mined product to

-the product and logistics exist to access that market).
+potential market for the product and logistics exist to access that market).

-Operating working capital:
+working capital: trade accounts

-receivable plus inventories less trade accounts payable.
+receivable plus inventories less trade and other accounts payable

 includes the acquisition of intangible

 assets (such as concessions for mining and IT support) and includes payments